ArafDaTV/Portfolio-Website/README.md

 # Portfolio-Website
-This is my personal portfolio website built with Python Flask
+This is a personal portfolio website built with HTML, CSS, JavaScript and Python.
+I have used the Python backend web development framework flask to implement the backend functionalities of this website.